 Autumn Year 2

 This listing is based on the current curriculum and changes may be made to the course in response to new curriculum developments and innovations.
 The module information is currently linking to the 2016/17 module listing and the information for 2017/18 will be made available on 21st April 2017.

 You will be provided with detailed reading lists for each module.
 These will all contain core texts and suggestions for further reading and revised every year to ensure that they are up to date.

-Students coming on the programme who wish to familiarise themselves with the basic concepts of public relations should read Tench, R., & Yeomans, L. (Eds.).
+Students coming on the course who wish to familiarise themselves with the basic concepts of public relations should read Tench, R., & Yeomans, L. (Eds.).
 (2009).
 Exploring public relations (2nd ed.).
 Harlow, Essex: Pearson Education Ltd.

 We suggest that all students buy Heath, R. (Ed.).
 (2010).
 The SAGE handbook of public relations (2nd ed.).
 Thousand Oaks: Sage.
-This text covers a wide range of theory, research and practice in the field of public relations and will be of great use throughout the programme.
+This text covers a wide range of theory, research and practice in the field of public relations and will be of great use throughout the course.

 The timetable below is a typical example, but your own timetable may be different.